 The Town's applicable drainage requirements set forth in the Town of Castle Rock Stormwater Criteria Manual will apply to the Property.
-The Town will receive a drainage easement over the private floodplain that won't be dedicated through the agricultural tract.
+The developer or metro district shall retain ownership of the drainage ways, and the Town will receive a drainage easement over the drainage and floodplain areas for emergency maintenance if needed.